A Guide to Taxation in the Philippines – Updates for 2024

 Branch profit remittance tax

-Branches of foreign companies in the Philippines, except those registered with the Philippine Economic Zone Authority, are subject to income tax at the rate of 30 percent of their income derived within the Philippines.
+Branches of foreign companies in the Philippines, except those registered with the Philippine Economic Zone Authority, are subject to income tax at 30 percent of their income derived within the Philippines.
 A 15 percent branch profit remittance tax (BPRT) is levied on the after-tax profits remitted by a branch to its head office.
 After-tax profits remitted by a branch do not include income items that are not effectively

 connected with the conduct of its trade or business in the Philippines.
 Such income items include interests, dividends, rents, royalties, including remuneration for technical services, salaries, wages, premiums, annuities, emoluments or other fixed or determinable annual, periodic, or casual gains, profits, income, and capital gains received during each taxable year from all sources within the Philippines.